Skip to main content

 Exercises Exercises

-Identify the axes of rotational symmetry and their respective order for the following figures:
+Identify the axes of rotational symmetry and their respective order in the following: